garfix/vrel/docs/tutorial/the-parts.md

 The parser uses heuristics to rank the trees in decreasing fitness.
 The best tree is then used first.

+Th parser is also able to extract multiple (unambiguous) sentences from a single paragraph.
+The sentences do not need to be handled in separately.
+And it uses individual characters as tokens, rather than words, in order to serve as a morphological parser and syntactic parser in one.

 ## The semantic composer

 The **semantic composer** creates a logical structure by combining the semantic attachments of the syntax tree.